JonDotsoy/flags/README.md

 ### `command(name: string)`

 Matches an argument that exactly equals the given string.
-Commonly used for subcommands.
+Commonly used for subcommands like `build`, `serve`, or `test`.

 ```ts
 // Matches exactly "build"